 View all hotels

-A comfortable hotel located on a promontory overlooking the Atlantic Ocean, with reputedly one of the best restaurants on the island.
+Pestana Tropico is a comfortable hotel located on a promontory overlooking the Atlantic Ocean.

 Set in a residential area of Praia, the capital of Cape Verde and the largest town in the archipelago, Pestana Tropico is flanked by the famous dark sand Prainha Beach, popular with the locals for relaxing and playing sport.
 Guests here are also perfectly placed to explore the heart of the old city, Cidade Velha, with its colourful colonial architecture, bustling squares and vibrant markets all just a short ride up the hill.

 Pestana Tropico is an excellent choice for those looking to explore the island of Santiago, before heading on to the island of Fogo.

 Santiago is best experienced as part of a multi-centre island hopping holiday around the archipelago.
 We offer a number of itineraries that include a stay on Santiago.
-Visit our Island Hopping Holiday Ideas, or call one of our experts about a tailormade itinerary.
+Visit our Island Hopping Holiday Ideas page, or call one of our experts about a tailormade itinerary.

 Internal flights are provided by Binter.
 It should be noted that internal flights can and do change schedules and flights are sometimes cancelled, delayed or even early!